alexmacarthur/christian-git/README.md

 ## What is this?

-Install this package and you'll have a collection of Christian-ese git aliases at your fingetips.
+Install this package and you'll have a collection of Christian Git aliases at your fingertips, all provided by the `christian-git` command.
 You can use this package to completely replace your need to call `git` on your machine.
 If a Christian alias doesn't exist, it'll fall back to use the default command provided by Git.

-For example, `Jesus testimony` calls `git log`.
+For example, `christian-git testimony` calls `git log`.

+## Aliases

 | Command         | Alias       | Explanation
 | ------------- |---------------|--------